Escaping Arrow's Theorem: The Advantage-Standard Model

-In particular, we may have $M(Y,R)=M(Y,R')=Y$ with $|Y|\geq 2$ because according to $R$, the elements of $Y$ are \textit{noncomparable} for society, so none can be eliminated at this stage, while according to $R'$, society is \textit{indifferent} between the elements of $Y$, so again none can be eliminated but also there is a positive judgment that the options are equally preferable.
+In particular, for some $Z\subseteq Y$ with $|Z|\geq 2$, we may have $M(Y,R)=Z$ and $M(Y,R')=Z$ for different reasons: it may be that according to $R$, the elements of $Z$ are \textit{noncomparable} for society, so none can be eliminated at this stage; by contrast, according to $R'$, society is \textit{indifferent} between the elements of $Z$, so again none can be eliminated but also there is a positive judgment that the options are equally preferable.
 This difference between noncomparability and indifference may well have consequence for later stages of the social choice process, e.g., whether the process leads to further deliberation or to a random tiebreaking mechanism.

 When the social relation is possibly incomplete, we can distinguish the following two strengthenings of weak IIA, one of which Gillies Covering satisfies.

 \begin{definition} Let $f$ be a CCR. \begin{enumerate} \item $f$ satisfies\textit{ PN-weak IIA} if for all $x,y\in X$ and profiles $\mathbf{R},\mathbf{R}'$ with $\mathbf{R}|_{\{x,y\}}=\mathbf{R}'|_{\{x,y\}}$: